Ukendio/jecs/docs/learn/concepts/entities-and-components.md

 ### Components are entities

 In an ECS, components need to be uniquely identified.
-In Jecs this is done by making each component is its own unique entity.
+In Jecs this is done by making each component its own unique entity.
 If a game has a component Position and Velocity, there will be two entities, one for each component.
 Component entities can be distinguished from "regular" entities as they have a `Component` component.
 An example:

 ::: code-group